-An argument is the main statement of a poem, an essay, a short story, or a novel that usually appears as an introduction or a point on which the writer will develop his work in order to convince his readers.
+An argument is the main statement of a poem, an essay, a short story, or a novel, which usually appears as an introduction, or a point on which the writer will develop his work in order to convince his readers.

 Literature does not merely entertain.
-It also intends to shape the outlook of the readers.
-Therefore, an argument does not intend to serve only as an introduction but it attracts the reader’s focus to an issue that will be made clear gradually.
+It also intends to shape the outlook of readers.
+Therefore, an argument does not intend to serve only as an introduction, but it attracts the reader’s focus to an issue that will be made clear gradually.

 Common Argument Examples

 In our everyday life, we use different arguments in our discussions to convince others to accept our viewpoints.
 We do it in the same way in literature, meaning we state what we believe is true, and then we gradually build an argument around it to make others believe it is true as well.

 For example, the subject of an argument might be, “The internet is a good invention.”
 Then, we support this contention with logical reasons, such as “It is a source of endless information,” and “It is a hub of entertainment,” and so on.
 In the end, we conclude the argument by giving our verdict.